-- Member states are required to prepare a River Basin Management Plan or Plans outlining how it will meet the objectives of the Water Framework Directive. - This plan is updated every six years. - Ireland 3rd River Basin Management Plan 2022 to 2027 is due to be adopted later this year. - This plan highlights a worrying decline in surface water status in Ireland and outlines measure it considers necessary to address this. - The Waters of LIFE project is one of the measures outlined in the plan in respect of High Status water bodies.
+- Member states are required to prepare a River Basin Management Plan or Plans outlining how they will meet the objectives of the Water Framework Directive. - This plan is updated every six years. - Ireland 3rd River Basin Management Plan 2022 to 2027 is due to be adopted later this year. - This plan highlights a worrying decline in surface water status in Ireland and outlines measure it considers necessary to address this. - The Waters of LIFE project is one of the measures outlined in the plan in respect of High Status water bodies, along with the Blue Dots Catchment Progamme.